Grammys 2018 performers and presenters

 Irish rock band U2, pop singer Miley Cyrus and singer Elton John are due to belt out a tune.

-Latin superstars Luis Fonsi and Daddy Yankee, R&B singer Bruno Mars, rapper Cardi B, pop singer Kesha and R&B artist SZA were previously announced as performers.
+Latin superstars Luis Fonsi and Daddy Yankee, R&B singer Bruno Mars, rapper Cardi B, pop singer Kesha and R&B artist SZA have also been announced as performers.
 Logic, Alessia Cara and Khalid are also set to sing.

-Lady Gaga, Pink, rapper Childish Gambino, country quartet Little Big Town, Broadway star Patti LuPone and Ben Platt from the Broadway musical “Dear Evan Hansen” were announced in early January.
+Lady Gaga, Pink, rapper Childish Gambino, country quartet Little Big Town, Broadway star Patti LuPone and Ben Platt from the Broadway musical “Dear Evan Hansen” will also take the stage.

 What do we know about the performances?